How to Rebuild & Bleed Honda TRX Rear Master Cylinder

 Step 7.
 Install the new piston and seal into the master cylinder, then reinstall the pushrod into the master cylinder.

 Step 8.
-Once the circlip is inside the master cylinder bore, use a screwdriver to press the circlip further into the bore until it snaps into its channel within the master cylinder.
+Use a screwdriver to press the circlip further into the bore until it snaps into its channel within the master cylinder.

 Step 9.
 Install the new rubber boot (included in the master cylinder piston kit), and make sure it has seated in the groove in the master cylinder.
 Then, reinstall the lock nut and the brake pedal joint onto the bottom of the push rod.